 Ninety two percent of business leaders recognize the importance of AI and forecast their revenues to grow by 15–30 percent from AI adoption, according to a Microsoft survey.
 As a leader in business productivity tools, Microsoft’s businesses fully powered by AI can be expected to grow accordingly over this forecast period.
 Median growth is forecasted for MSFT stock.

-So, should you buy Microsoft stock?
+So, should you buy stocks in Microsoft?
 We believe Microsoft is currently introducing its most compelling productivity products to help companies transform into digital businesses.
 Considering the enthusiastic response of business to Microsoft’s AI-run world, it could be a good time to buy Microsoft shares.

 In 1996, Bill Gates owned a 24 percent stake in Microsoft.
 Over the years, in addition to an annual donation of 80,000 shares, the Microsoft founder has made $25.7 billion in share donations.
 By 2017, his ownership in Microsoft was reduced to a 1.3 percent share.
 Steve Ballmer and CEO Satya Nadella are the top two shareholders.
 Institutional investors hold a 72% shares in the company.